frederic-perez/AmE-dictionary/data/idioms.md

 __punk__ _n_
 __puppet master__ :two: Someone who uses their actions or words to control someone or something of lesser will, also known as pulling the strings of someone or something.
 __puppy love__ :two::hammer:
-__pure and simple__ Essentially or fundamentally so, without exaggeration or elaboration. _I was a political casualty, pure and simple._
+__pure and simple__ :two: Essentially or fundamentally so, without exaggeration or elaboration. _I was a political casualty, pure and simple._
 __push (one’s) buttons__
 __push back__ :three::hammer:
 __push the envelope__ :four: To expand on, exceed, or test the limits of the established norm or standard. _It’s a natural stage for most teenagers to push the envelope of their parents’ rules._ _Pushing the envelope of contemporary Japanese cuisine._